heinosasshallik/andmebaasid_2/README.md

 ### Connecting to the database from outside the university network

+You can use a VPN.

-Have to port forward it.
+If you dont want to use the vpn, you have to port forward it.
 Replace my uniid with yours.
 You don't have to use pgcli to connect, you can use any client you want.
+If you want the api to connet, then you have to change the host to localhost in the config.

 ```
 ssh -L 5432:localhost:5432 t179636@apex.ttu.ee